top of page

 Recent Updates

-The realization of the georeference database and corresponding attribute table has been completed some time ago, between the end of 2020 and the first months of 2021.
+The realization of the georeferenced database and corresponding attributes table has been completed between the end of 2020 and the first months of 2021.
 The map (with several trial versions) has been realized in the same period.

-An initial version of this project was launched on ArcGIS StoryMaps in Spring 2021 and it should be still somewhere in the web.
+An initial version of this project was launched on ArcGIS StoryMaps in Spring 2021 and it was initially archived on Arc GIS Storymaps.

 Developer's Diay